Docs

 acton retrace <HASH> --contract JettonMinter --debug

-Retrace is strong because it is not just “fetch state and run locally”.
-It replays real transaction context, including block configuration, seed, same-block prehistory, and library resolution, then can layer source-level replay on top when you provide a matching local contract.
+Retracing goes beyond fetching state and running locally.
+It replays real transaction context, including block configuration, seed, same-block prehistory, and library resolution, then can layer source-level replay on top when a matching local contract is provided.

 Key tradeoffs: